 After course enrollment (also known as “pre-enrollment”), students may not adjust their schedules until just before the new semester begins.
 During the first 15 calendar days of the semester, students may change courses without petitioning.

 - After fifteen days, students must petition their advising dean to add courses.
 They may drop courses through the 57th calendar day of the semester if no issue of academic integrity is at stake.
 Between the 7th and approximately 12th weeks, students may petition to withdraw from courses, if (1) the instructor approves; (2) the advisor approves; (3) an advising dean approves; (4) the drop does not result in fewer than 12 credits; and (5) no issue of academic integrity is at stake.
 Students must meet with an advising dean to obtain petition forms.

 - Courses officially dropped after the seventh week will be noted on the transcript by a “W” where the grade would normally appear.
 This is a matter of record and cannot be petitioned.
 Petitions to withdraw from courses may not be submitted after the published deadlines.
 Deadlines for short courses will be adjusted according to the length of the courses.

-- The effective date of all course changes will be the day the student submits all completed paperwork to the Office of Undergraduate Admissions and Advising.
+- The effective date of all course changes will be the day the student submits all completed paperwork to the Student Services Office at firstname.lastname@example.org (KG17 Klarman Hall).

 Deans List Requirements